 Have a tip jar/container that is LABELLED, well lit and VISIBLE to everyone (at the food/drink table is a good spot)

-During your introduction & closing words, please mention where the donation jar is located
+As you are making an introduction for me to come up on stage, please mention where the donation jar is located

-$20 per person cash donation is a good amount to recommend to your guests on your invitations.
-This, in theory, should cover the show guarantee mentioned above in the payment section ➡️ If you have 30 ppl @ $20 each = $600.
+Think of it like a concert ticket. $20 per person cash contribution is a good amount to recommend to your guests on your invitations.
+This, in theory, should help to cover the show guarantee mentioned above in the payment section ➡ If you have 40 ppl @ $20 each = $800.

-Can I pay your fee in full, so I don’t have to ask for donations?
+Can I pay your fee in full, so I don’t have to ask for contributions?

 Do you sell merchandise?